-Section 4 - Guidance Services
+Section 4 - Guidance Services/Behavioral Awareness and Health Point of Contact

 Randolph Public Schools employs counselor(s) for the purpose of assisting with the District's testing program, to assist with scheduling and for students to discuss problems and resolve conflicts.
 If you wish to see a counselor, stop by a counselor's office and make arrangements for an appointment.